 Enter Shopify.
 For brands doing less than $10mm/year in revenue, it’s a great way to build a basic site, add some more advanced functionality on your own, and start communicating the value of your brand to current and prospective customers.
 There is a whole marketplace of applications, endless "How do I do ______ on Shopify?" forum posts around the internet, and some functionality that’s much harder to build on your own.

-There are of course limitations, which is when Shopify Plus or a headless e-commerce site start to make sense and, despite the higher complexities and costs, become justified.
+There are of course limitations, which is when Shopify Plus or a headless e-commerce site starts to make sense and, despite the higher complexities and costs, become justified.

 A standard Shopify account (Basic Shopify, Shopify, Advanced Shopify) costs between $29-$299 a month.
 Once your business starts to grow and you need more advanced capabilities (as a rough benchmark, at least $1mm/year in sales) you may want to consider migrating to Shopify Plus.
 Shopify Plus has a variable pricing model starting at $2,000/month.
 It switches to a percentage of revenue once a business grows to a point where higher performance, deeper integrations, and more advanced capabilities are required - again, a rough benchmark is $10mm+/year in sales.
 Your needs as a business will drive which version has the right capabilities to help you reach your goals.